akmur/alex-11ty/posts/2019-02-21-an-introduction-to-redux.md

 ### Credits {#credits}

-This tutorial would have not been possible without this one: [React Redux Tutorial for Beginners: The Definitive Guide][1] which I recommend as it&#8217;s much more in depth than mine and very easy to follow.
+This tutorial would have not been possible without this one: [React Redux Tutorial for Beginners: The Definitive Guide][1] which I recommend as it's much more in depth than mine and very easy to follow.
-Another great tutorial that helped me greatly is this one: [Understanding Redux — 1. – Ohans Emmanuel][2] Also, once you have some understanding of Redux, I recommend checking out [Human Redux][3], it&#8217;s really well written.
+Another great tutorial that helped me greatly is this one: [Understanding Redux — 1. – Ohans Emmanuel][2] Also, once you have some understanding of Redux, I recommend checking out [Human Redux][3], it's really well written.

 ### Prerequisites {#prerequisites}

 - node installed on your machine
-- some basic react knowledge might help (so you don&#8217;t feel completely lost)
+- some basic react knowledge might help (so you don't feel completely lost)

 ## Cloning the project {#cloningtheproject}

-Instead of copy-pasting stuff from a webpage, let&#8217;s be modern and just clone or download this Git repository:
+Instead of copy-pasting stuff from a webpage, let's be modern and just clone or download this Git repository:

 [GitHub &#8211; akmur/redux-tutorial: Redux Tutorial][4]

 where you will find a little project already setup.

-Once downloaded or cloned, open your Terminal and go to the project&#8217;s folder, then type:
+Once downloaded or cloned, open your Terminal and go to the project's folder, then type:

 <pre class="line-numbers"><code class="language-javascript">npm install
 </code></pre>